+- the fundamental functional unit of all nervous system tissue, including the brain. - There $10^{11}$ neurons in the human brain

+Neuron components

-- Neuron, or nerve cell, is the fundamental functional unit of all nervous system tissue, including the brain. - There 1011 neurons in the human brain - Neuron components - Soma (cell body): provides the support functions and structure of the cell, that contains a cell nucleus. - Dendrites: consist of more branching fibers which receive signal from other nerve cells - Axon: a branching fiber which carries signals away from the neuron that connect to the dendrites and cell bodies of other neurons. - Synapse: The connecting junction between axon and dendrites.
+- Soma (cell body): - provides the support functions and structure of the cell, that contains a cell nucleus. - Dendrites: - consist of more branching fibers which receive signal from other nerve cells